Hotel Jugoslavija: Final years and demolition

 In February 2014, the "Danube Riverside" announced new plans regarding "Jugoslavija".
-A five-star Kempinski hotel was planned to be fully reconstructed by 2019.
-The complex was to be upgraded with two towers with 33 floors, and a total floor area of 190,000 m2 on 5 ha.
+The hotel was to be renovated as a five-star Kempinski by 2019.
+The complex was to be expanded with two 33-story towers, with a total floor area of 190,000 m2 on 5 ha.
 New city administration, headed by Siniša Mali abolished the Highrise Study allowing tall buildings all over the city.
-In 2015 the detailed regulatory plan which encompassed this project was adopted, despite the fierce opposition from the experts and public to the construction of the skyscrapers on this location.
-The projected value of the works is €300 million.
+In 2015 the detailed regulatory plan which encompassed this project was adopted, despite fierce opposition from experts and the public to the construction of skyscrapers on this location.
+The projected value of the works was €300 million.
+The detailed regulatory plan adopted by the city in 2015 confirmed this design, with a shopping mall and two 140 m tall towers.